LeaVerou/lea.verou.me/2024/css-conditionals-now/index.md

 [^product]: I’m using _product_ here in the general sense, of any software product, technology, or API, not just for-profit or commercial ones.

 > User needs come before the needs of web page authors, which come before the needs of user agent implementors, which come before the needs of specification writers, which come before theoretical purity.

+Obviously in most projects there are far fewer stakeholders than for the whole web platform, but the spirit of the principle still applies:
+**the higher the abstraction, the higher priority the user needs**.

+For a more relatable example, in a web app using a framework like e.g. Vue and several Vue components, the user needs of website users come before the needs of the web app developers, which come before the needs of the developers of its Vue components, which come before the needs of the Vue framework developers (sorry Evan :).

 Like all principles, this isn’t absolute.
 A small gain in user convenience is not a good tradeoff when it requires tremendous implementation complexity.